 So all of this said, how much protein do you need?
-Most of our clients see very good results consuming around 0.8 grams of protein per pound of lean body weight a day assuming they are of an average activity level (exercising 4-5 times per week) and only using a moderate calorie deficit of between 250-500 calories per day.
+Most of our clients see great results consuming around 0.8 -1 gram of protein per pound of lean body weight a day.
+Assuming they are of an average activity level (exercising 4-5 times per week) and only using a moderate calorie deficit of between 250-500 calories per day.

-If you are either exercising more frequently than this or you are using a greater calorie deficit because you have so much weight to lose, you may be able to bump that up closer to 1 gram per pound a day or slightly above.
+If you’re either exercising more frequently than this or you are using a greater calorie deficit because you have so much weight to lose, you may be able to bump that up closer to 1 gram per pound a day or slightly above.

 Note though, there’s no real reason to go beyond 1.2 grams/lb. per day as at that point, the protein will just be converted to glucose in the body anyway, and this is very energy intensive process and can be harder on your kidneys.

 Going higher than this simply provides no real advantage, so there’s not much sense in doing so.

 Even for those who are looking to build muscle, it’s important to note here again that more protein doesn’t mean more muscle.
-Your body can only build so much muscle each day and once that muscle is built, any extra protein taken in will once again be converted to glucose and potentially stored as body fat should your calorie surplus be too high.
-Plus, all this extra protein can simply cause gastrointestinal upset and lead to severe gas in some individuals.
+Your body can only build so much muscle each day and once that muscle is built, any extra protein taken in may convert to glucose (1).
+Plus, all this extra protein can simply cause gastrointestinal issues and lead to severe gas in some individuals.

 So keep these points in mind with regards to your protein intake.
-Getting your protein intake set up is one of the cornerstone steps of any good diet plan so make sure that you are taking the time to do so will only make your approach more efficient.
+Getting your protein intake dialed in is one of the cornerstone steps of any great diet plan.
+Taking the time to do so will only make your approach more efficient.